Technology

 Legacy software

 Outdated technology, lack of support, insecure code, compliance issues, and limited integration ‒ that’s what we call a classic legacy software system.
 So it doesn’t come as a surprise that it’s an easy target for security threats.
 The same can be said about software lacking regular maintenance ‒ such systems are also in danger of being attacked.
+To keep banking institutions cyber secure, it is crucial to address these vulnerabilities through regular updates, adherence to regulatory best practices, and comprehensive cybersecurity frameworks.

 Poorly written code